TanStack/table/README.md

 - `visible: Boolean`
   - The resolved visible state for the column, derived from the column's `show` property
 - `render: Function(type: String | Function | Component, ?props)`
-  - This function is used to render content in context of a column.
+  - This function is used to render content with the added context of a column.
+  - The entire table `instance` will be passed to the renderer with the addition of a `column` property, containing a reference to the column
   - If `type` is a string, will render using the `column[type]` renderer.
 React Table ships with default `Header` renderers.
 Other renderers like `Filter` are available via hooks like `useFilters`.
   - If a function or component is passed instead of a string, it will be be passed the table instance and column model as props and is expected to return any valid JSX.
 - `getHeaderProps: Function(?props)`